Shopaholic (novels): Film

-The first Shopaholic film, Confessions of a Shopaholic, was released on 13 February 2009 and was based on the first and second books.
+Confessions of a Shopaholic was released on 13 February 2009 and was based on the first and second books.
 Directed by P. J. Hogan, the film stars Isla Fisher as Rebecca and Hugh Dancy as Luke.

 Confessions of a Shopaholic has received generally negative reviews from critics.
 As of March 6, 2009, the film holds an average score of 38, based on 30 reviews on the web site Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics.
 On Rotten Tomatoes the film holds a rating of 25%, based on 165 reviews with an average score of 4.37/10.
 The site's consensus reads: "This middling romantic comedy underutilizes a talented cast and delivers muddled messages on materialism and conspicuous consumption."